WELCOME TO SUBZERO COMICS. WE BUY COMICS toys & games for CASH

 Horror comic books gained popularity starting in the late 1940s and have really been popular since then.
 The genre has changed a good amount over the years, but there has always been a fanbase.
 Some popular early horror titles include Tales from the Crypt, Marvel Tales, Strange Tales, and many more.

-Some popular horror titles from the 1970s were Marvel Chillers, Dead of Night, Where Monsters Dwell and many more.
-In the modern era titles such as the Walking Dead kept the genre very popular.
+Some popular horror titles from the 1970s were Marvel Chillers, Dead of Night, Where Monsters Dwell, and Adventure into Fear.
+In the modern era titles such as The Walking Dead kept the genre very popular.

 Giant-Size Creatures 1

-Comic books based on TV, movies and other media have been printed since almost the beginning of the medium.
-Some popular titles that printed TV related books were Four Color and companies such as Gold Key (Star Trek, etc).
+Comic books based on TV, movies, and other media have been printed since almost the beginning of the medium.
+A popular title that printed TV-related comics was Four Color as well as companies such as Gold Key (Star Trek, etc).

 Today comics based on TV, and movies are still printed, but they are not as popular as they once were.

-If you are selling comic books from the TV, film of movie genre, please note that most of these have little value, and are not the most desirable among collectors.
+If you are selling old comic books from the TV, film, or movie genre, please note that most of these have little value, and are not the most desirable among collectors.
 This is because the genre focuses on older movies and TV, most of which are not popular with the younger generation of readers.

 Power Rangers 1

-The most well known genre of comic books is definitely superheroes.
-Most people have heard of some kind of superheroes, whether they are young or old.
-Titles include Superman, Batman, Spider-Man, X-Men and thousands more.
+The most well-known genre of comic books is definitely superheroes.
+Most people, young or old, have heard of at least one major superhero.
+Titles include Superman, Batman, Spider-Man, X-Men, and thousands more.

-When selling your comic books, this genre will honestly be your best bet when it comes to value.
-Superhero comics are most likely to be worth money in comparison to the other genres.
-However, this does not mean that if you have superhero comics, that it is guaranteed money.
+When selling your comic books, this genre will likely be your best bet for value.
+Superhero comics (namely Marvel and DC) are most likely to be worth money in comparison to the other genres.
+However, this does not mean that if you have these comics, that it's guaranteed money.

-It is likely that if you have newer superhero comics, then they won't be worth too much (email us for comic advice).
-If you have old comics to sell, that are from this genre (1970s and older), then there is a chance that the comic is valuable.
+It is likely that if you have newer superhero comics, then they won't be worth too much (email us if you're overwhelmed).
+If you have old comics to sell, that are from this genre (the 1970s and older), then there is a chance that the comic is valuable.
 If you're not sure how to assess or sell your comics, be sure to call or email us for advice.